 - Automatic data cataloging and schema discovery

-- Scalable Spark-based ETL jobs for high performance
+- Scalable Spark-based ETL for high-performance processing

 7. Ficstar